How to Build a Culture of Continuous Improvement

 The process of implementing small changes often means that it’s difficult to notice the results of a single change.
 Employees tend to forget about the previous process once they begin doing things a new way, especially if it’s an improvement.
 Make sure you keep employees invested in CI by showing measurable results of process changes.

 You can accomplish this by conducting regular reviews of your improvement processes.
 A transparent process will also inspire employees to continue contributing.
-Some improvement will benefit from analytics, especially in cases where the change affects a measurable quantity such as sales, profit or revenue.
+Some improvements will benefit from analytics, especially in cases where the change affects a measurable quantity such as sales, profit, or revenue.
 Morale is more difficult to measure, although well-designed surveys are one method of doing this.

 Changing an organization’s culture to be receptive to CI is typically a slow process, so you may not see any changes at first.
 Set the expectations of your team members from the beginning to prepare them for this possibility.
 The initial meeting with your team is also an ideal opportunity to establish the transparency that CI requires and ensure everyone is on the same page.